Have you ever wondered what it would be like to live in Catalunya?

-What language(s) do you speak in your daily life here?
+What language(s) do you speak in your daily life?

 Do you plan to return to your native country and in what circumstances would you definitely want to go back?

-What advice would you give to someone thinking of moving here?
+What advice would you give to someone thinking of moving to this country?

 This is one in a series of interviews which I will be posting over the next few weeks while I am walking the Camino.
 When possible I will also send short updates from my phone on how the walk is going.

-Sign up in one of the subscription boxes on this page to get all these posts delivered straight to your inbox.
-More news from the Camino will be sent to The Catalan Way Facebook page so click a Like on there and you can follow my progress.
+Sign up on this page to get all these posts delivered straight to your inbox.
+News from the Camino will also be sent to The Catalan Way Facebook page so click a Like on there to follow my progress.